 - Key range

-Key range for which the sound will be heard.
+- Key range for which the sample will be heard.

 - Velocity range

-Velocity range for which the sound will be heard.
-It is possible to set different sounds for the same note, with different velocity ranges (to distinguish different nuances of a piano key for example).
+- Velocity range for which the sample will be heard.
+It is possible to set different sounds for the same note, with different velocity ranges, to distinguish different nuances of a piano key for example.

 Note: the sf2 format doesn't allow this value to be negative, no amplification is thus possible.